KDG-Muhammet/simple-site/readme.txt

-# simple site i made using html, cdd and javascript
+#simple site that I made using html, css and javascript